viamrobotics/micro-rdk/micro-rdk-installer/README.md

 2. When prompted to select a serial port
     1. Hold down the "EN" or enable button on your ESP32
     2. With the above button held down, select the correct serial port
-    3. Still holding down the enable button, now also press and hold down the "Boot" button.
-Then release both buttons simultaneously.
+    3. Press and hold down the "EN" and "Boot" buttons at the same time.
+Then release both

 ## Testing NVS